nartallax/imploder/README.md

 	--profile development

-Values from profile definition will override values from "base" profile, which is options in tstoolConfig block.
-Note that if no profile name passed, just the values of the tstoolConfig block will be used.
+Values from profile definition will override values from "base" profile, which is options in imploderConfig block.
+Note that if no profile name passed, just the values of the imploderConfig block will be used.

 ## Minification